jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 ### Why is writing in the active voice better?

 The biggest reason is that the active voice is a more efficient use of words.
-To make a sentence passive almost always requires the addition of a preposition and the addition of the "to be" verb.<br><br>"I'm reading the book" **(active)** vs. "The book is read by me." **(passive)**
+To make a sentence passive almost always requires adding a preposition and adding the "to be" verb.<br><br>"I'm reading the book" **(active)** vs. "The book is read by me." **(passive)**

-This word economy makes it easier for your word to be read and it makes your message get through more clearly.
+This word economy makes it easier for your word to be read and your message gets through more clearly.

 ## Avoid adverbs whenever possible